 Other useful links

-The Bedfordshire Meniere’s Support Group aims to support those suffering from and those caring for sufferers of Meniere’s Disease (symptoms: vertigo plus tinnitus plus deafness and other vesibular conditions).
-Don’t suffer alone, contact the group now on Tel: 01234 290598.
+The Bedfordshire Meniere’s Support Group aims to support those suffering from and those caring for sufferers of Meniere’s Disease (symptoms: vertigo plus tinnitus plus deafness and other vestibular conditions).

 - Hearing tests

 - Specialist Tinnitus & hearing therapy

 - New born hearing tests